celo-org/docs/blog/17-04-2023-go-celo-series-setting-up-a-golang-client-on-celo/go-celo-series-setting-up-a-blockchain-client-on-celo.md

 ## Introduction
 The Go Celo blockchain package officially implements the Celo blockchain in Go to interact with the blockchain.
 It provides packages to interact and read the Celo blockchain using Golang.
+By the end of this tutorial, you will have to understand the Go Celo blockchain implementation overview and its packages.
+You will have learned how to connect to the Celo blockchain in using the package.

 ## Requirements
 * Have [go](https://go.dev/doc/install) binary installed.